 It is a complete performance, says Kohli

-Indian cricket’s conveyor belt is moving smooth and Virat Kohli is thrilled about youngsters making a seamless transition to the national team.
+Indian cricket’s conveyor belt is moving smoothly and Virat Kohli is thrilled about youngsters making a seamless transition to the national team.
 After defeating England in the fifth and final Test here on Tuesday, the Indian captain spoke extensively to the media.

 Excerpts